Relativistic Fractons and their Dust

 Thus, the contribution of the form $A \rho_c\bar v^\mu \bar v^\nu$ to the energy-momentum tensor is that of a pressureless dust.
 It is separately conserved, with the above argument applying regardless of whatever interactions the fractons may have.
 An important application is to be found in the homogeneous and isotropic universe, where this pressureless dust could play the role of dark matter.

 When the field $u^\mu$ deviates from geodesic motion, the contribution to the energy-momentum tensor of the fractonic dust will not conserve on its own, thereby developing pressure.
-These deviations are described at low energy on general grounds by the analysis of the Goldstone fluctuations of $u^\mu$ around its vev.
-The pressure would naturally avoid problems of caustics associated with an exactly pressureless effective fluid description, see \textit{e.g.}~the discussion in \cite{Arkani-Hamed:2005teg}; these issues could be interesting to study in their own right, given that the microscopic details of fractonic quasiparticles are unusual (see {\it e.g.}~\cite{Seiberg:2020bhn,Seiberg:2020wsg}).
+These deviations are described at low energy on general grounds by the analysis of the Goldstone fluctuations of $u^\mu$ around its vev. {These dynamics will in general depend on the details of how Lorentz boosts are broken.} The pressure would naturally avoid problems of caustics associated with an exactly pressureless effective fluid description, see \textit{e.g.}~the discussion in \cite{Arkani-Hamed:2005teg}; these issues could be interesting to study in their own right, given that the microscopic details of fractonic quasiparticles are unusual (see {\it e.g.}~\cite{Seiberg:2020bhn,Seiberg:2020wsg}).

 \textit{Example---A Fractonic Scalar Field:} We now turn to a specific example of a theory with a fractonic complex scalar field $\Phi$ and where we choose $u^\mu$ to be a framid.
 The non-relativistic version of the fractonic scalar has been studied in \textit{e.g.}~\cite{Pretko:2018jbi,Seiberg:2019vrp}.
 In that case, the field $\Phi$ transforms not only under the usual global $U(1)$ symmetry $\Phi\to e^{i \alpha} \Phi$ for constant $\alpha$, but under the global symmetries $\Phi \to e^{i\,C(\vec x)} \Phi $ for arbitrary functions $C(\vec x)$ of spatial coordinates.
 This symmetry thus precludes the existence of terms in the Lagrangian of the theory that involve spatial derivatives acting on $\Phi$, in distinction to non-fractonic non-relativistic scalar field theories, and leads to the special matter current of the form Eq.~\eqref{eq:fullf}.